 We eagerly await the conversion date so we can continue on our journey with SHINE enabling us to continue to improve our school with a MAT who care about our children, staff and the wider school community.

-I became Headteacher at Whitemoor Academy Primary and Nursery in September 2018.
-The School was one of three Founding members of schools to first join the Shine Multi Academy Trust in …….
+I became Headteacher at Whitemoor Academy in September 2018.
+At the time, the school was one of three founding members of Shine Multi Academy Trust.

-I was motivated to apply for the post of Headteacher after attending the first Shine MAT conference in which the nature and extent of the SHINE ethos seemed to be getting the right balance in putting the needs of the ‘individual’ at the heart of the ‘system’.
+I was motivated to apply for the post of Headteacher after attending the annual conference, in which the nature and extent of the SHINE ethos seemed to be getting the right balance in putting the needs of the ‘individual’ at the heart of the ‘system’.
 This struck a major chord with me.

 Since I have been in post, it is evident that a great investment has already been made in the provision of opportunities for pupil and staff personal development.
 My original estimation is proving to be correct….
 In simple terms, SHINE is doing what it says on the tin!